 In feedback from previous projects, the Knowledge Foundation sees that the benefit to the business sector from a recruitment is broader than the particular individual.
 The business sector has demonstrated long-term commitment to the environments in question.
 Several projects, and people working on problems relevant to the business sector in both research and education, revolve around the recruitments.
 Companies contributing to a professorship is obviously also a good way for the business sector to feed into their development ambitions.
 Through recruiting outstanding researchers, such as an international visiting professor, the business sector can also be part of building knowledge and competence in an area that is central to their operations.

-• Associate senior lecturers
+- Associate senior lecturer

-• International visiting professors
+- International visiting professor

 Who can apply, and how it works

-• Only Sweden’s new universities may apply.
+• Sweden’s university colleges and new universities may apply.

 • Recruitment always requires involvement from the university and the business sector.
 The university and/or the business sector must also partially provide funding for the recruitment.